tuftsceeo/Tufts_Create3_Examples/telerobot_example/airtable/README.md

 This is an image of what my Airtable looked like.
 By putting 3 in for all angular velocity cells I was able to make the robot spin in a circle.

+If you share your Airtable with your friends, they could drive your Create®3 robot from the other side of the world.

 ### Use this code

 1. Add this python file to the example package folder on your virtual machine.
 2. Add a new executable name in the entry points section of the setup.py file.
-3. Build, install and then run the package as explained in the example package (README)[https://github.com/brianabouchard/Tufts_Create3_Examples/blob/main/example_package/README.md].
+3. Build, install and then run the package as explained in the example package [README](https://github.com/brianabouchard/Tufts_Create3_Examples/blob/main/example_package/README.md).